 - Headaches.
 People who use mephedrone are usually highly active and easy to distract.
 This level of activity can lead a person to experience intense headaches following a trip,

 - Reduction in appetite.
-Mephedrone appears to act as a temporary appetite suppressant.
-People who regularly use the drug may suffer from otherwise unexplained weight loss.
+Mephedrone acts as a temporary appetite suppressant.
+People who extensively use the drug may suffer from otherwise unexplained weight loss.
 Over time, weight loss can be extreme, leading to further complications, such as a compromised immune system and infertility.

 - Shaking.
-Mephedrone appears to induce shakiness of vibrating vision in certain people which can be disorientating.
+Mephedrone induces shakiness of vibrating vision in certain people which can be disorientating.

 - Trouble breathing.
 Trouble breathing is a potentially harmful sign of mephedrone addiction.
 If you are experiencing trouble breathing following the use of mephedrone, speak with a medical professional immediately.

 - Highly distractable.
-Because mephedrone induces an effect similar to cocaine and speed, people who take it can be highly distractable, unable to focus on a single thing for more than a few seconds.
-Although being highly distractable is a feature of many drugs, it is something that is also seen after consumption of mephedrone.
+Because mephedrone induces an effect like cocaine and speed, people who take it can be highly distractable, unable to focus on a single thing for more than a few seconds.

 - Clenching teeth.
 Why mephedrone leads to clenching of teeth is unclear.
 However, chronic teeth clenching can damage both the teeth and jaw.